cloudant/java-cloudant/README.md

 ### com.cloudant.client.api.Database.save(object,writeQuorum)
-Saves an object in the database, using HTTP PUT request.If the object doesn't have an `_id` value, we will assign a `UUID` as the document id.
+Saves an object in the database, using HTTP PUT request, with specified write quorum .If the object doesn't have an `_id` value, we will assign a `UUID` as the document id.
 ~~~ java
 Database db = dbClient.database("alice", true);
 Response response = db.save(new Animal("human"), 2);